Quantum computing of nonlinear reacting flows via the probability density function method: Validations

 \subsection{Statistics measurement}

 \addvspace{10pt}

-We then measure the mean $\overline{\phi}$ and variance $\overline{\phi\prime^2}$ using the circuit in Fig.~\ref{fig:circuit}.
-Figure~\ref{fig:stats} compares the values obtained using the exact measurement operator $U$ against from its 2nd, 4th, and 6th-order polynomial approximations.
-All approximations show good agreement with the exact measurement on trends.
-The averaged relative errors are 1.55\%, 0.44\%, and 0.03\% on $\overline{\phi}$ and 8.98\%, 2.47\%, and 0.24\% on $\overline{\phi\prime^2}$ for the 2nd, 4th, and 6th-order approximations.
-As the polynomial order increases, the approximate moments rapidly converge to the values obtained with the exact operator, validating the efficiency and accuracy of the proposed measurement scheme.
+We extract the mean $\overline{\phi}$ and variance $\overline{\phi'^2}$ from the quantum state $\ket{\psi}$ using the measurement circuit in Fig.~\ref{fig:circuit}, with the exact operator $U$ and its second-, fourth-, and sixth-order polynomial approximations.
+Figure~\ref{fig:stats} compares the time evolution of both statistics obtained from each approximation against the exact measurement.
+All approximations capture the temporal trends of both the mean and variance.
+The averaged relative errors are 1.55\%, 0.44\%, and 0.03\% on $\overline{\phi}$ and 8.98\%, 2.47\%, and 0.24\% on $\overline{\phi'^2}$ for the second-, fourth-, and sixth-order approximations, respectively.
+Consistent with the \textit{a priori} results in Sec.~\ref{sec:apriori} and Fig.~\ref{fig:coeff}, the mean converges more rapidly than the variance due to the simpler structure of its phase function.
+As the polynomial order increases, the approximate moments converge rapidly to the exact values, confirming that the low-order polynomial approximations provide both the accuracy and the polynomial computational complexity needed for practical statistics extraction from the quantum state.